 Entries must be under a pseudonym, with your own name, the title, and which competition it is for on a separate slip of paper.

 Poems must be typed on one side of A4 paper.

 Fees are one first class stamp per entry (for both poetry and prose).

 Deadline for poetry is the first meeting after the relevant month.
 For prose deadlines see individual quarterly competitions.
 Please enclose an SAE if you wish your entry to be returned by post.

 Prose Competition Rules

-Points are awarded for winning entries in all competitions, and determine the winners of the annual trophies for prose (Ena Young Award) and poetry (Joyce Towers Cup), and also book tokens for competition winners and runners up.
+Points are awarded for winning entries in all competitions and book tokens for competition winners and runners up are awarded.
 Points are as follows:

 Although it is not mandatory, adjudicators will normally provide a short paragraph commenting on individual entries.
 However, some adjudicators may provide more feedback than others.
 In all cases, the adjudicator's decision is final and no correspondence will be entered into.